 Choosing the Right Influencers

 Since the choice of influencers determines the level of success that a campaign is likely to have, sufficient time should be allowed for making this crucial decision.
 Even before proceeding with a detailed evaluation of potential influencers, clear goals must be defined.
 Influencer marketing can be an effective tool in a variety of areas, including image improvement, enhancing brand visibility, opening up new target groups and increasing the volume of enquiries and bookings.
 In most cases, evaluating the results is anything but straightforward and influencer posts and contributions only rarely have a direct impact on their followers.
 It’s thus unrealistic to expect a large upturn in the number of clicks with hyperlinks to web shops or bookings as the result.
 Rather, it’s more about the subconscious positioning of products, destinations or accommodation establishments, which primarily promote proximity, visibility and likeability.
 This can be illustrated by some specific examples: a partnership between a bank and an influencer doesn’t lead directly to the opening of an increased number of bank accounts.
 What the bank seeks to do, is rather to tap into a younger target group, some of whom could potentially become new customers in the not-too-distant future.
 The same concept might be applied to the tourism sector.
 A destination or a hotel could attract attention through influencer posts, thus playing a decisive role in favour of a particular destination or specific accommodation during the planning/inspirational phase of an upcoming holiday or trip.
+Once the overall target has been set, the next steps can be considered regarding the actual type of cooperation.
+Remunerating the influencer can take various forms.
+In most cases, the budget is determined by the level of the influencer’s outreach, with potential commissions for brand name promotion, product placement or publishing photos and videos.
+The influencer may also receive free products and services.

 Support via Software-based Influencer Platforms

 Once the terms of remuneration have been decided upon, the actual search for influencers can begin.
 In German-speaking countries, the three most frequently used social media platforms for influencers are Instagram, YouTube and Facebook in that order.
 Subject-related hashtags and search terms on these platforms provide an initial insight into how influencers operate.
 Software-based influencer platforms can be very useful during the search phase, serving as a link between influencers and potential business clients.
 Influencers can store user data including gender, age, location, number of followers, subject content and partnerships, for businesses to assess and to avoid possible conflicts of interests.
 Depending on the platform, the number of followers can range from the hundreds of thousands to the millions.
 Many influencer marketing platforms also support their business clients in creating and implementing projects, providing post-campaign analyses and evaluations.
+BuzzBird is a leading German influencer platform and a renowned contact point for influencers and businesses.
+In North America, FameBit is one of the industry pioneers, serving influencers operating mainly on YouTube.
+Another German portal, HashtagLove, specialises in the under-10,000 follower micro-influencer market, and is also suited to niche-marketing.
+In most cases, these platforms generate revenue both for the influencer and the business client, depending on the campaign budget.
+While such online tools are certainly useful in facilitating the partnership, correctly understanding the following is critical in a successful targeted influencer campaign.

 Criteria, Key Figures and Factors: